Posterior Inference in Curved Exponential Families under Increasing Dimensions

 \end{theorem}

+Conditions $(ii')$ and $(iv')$ are strengthening of conditions $(ii)$ and $(iv)$ of Theorem \ref{Thm:Main:improv} respectively.
 We emphasize that Theorem \ref{Thm:Main:Alpha} allows for $\alpha$ and $\dim$ to grow as the sample size increases.
-Our conditions highlight the polynomial trade off between $n$ and $\dim$ but an exponential trade off between $n$ and $\alpha$.
+Our conditions highlight the polynomial trade off between $n$ and $\dim$ which contrasts with an exponential trade off between $n$ and $\alpha$.
 This suggests that the estimation of higher moments in increasing dimensions applications could be very delicate.
-Conditions $(ii')$ and $(iv')$ simplify significantly if $\alpha\ln d = o(d)$, in such case we have $M_{\dim,\alpha} \sim d$.
+Conditions $(ii')$ and $(iv')$ simplify significantly if $\alpha\ln d = o(d)$, in which case $M_{\dim,\alpha} = d(1+o(1))$.

-\begin{remark} Suppose that we are interested to allow $\alpha$ grow with the sample size as well.
+\begin{remark} Suppose that we are interested in allowing $\alpha$ to grow with the sample size as well.
 If $\dim$ is growing in a polynomial rate with respect to $n$, our results do not allow for $\alpha = O(\ln n)$.
 Some limitation along these lines should be expected since there is an exponential trade off between $\alpha$ and $n$.
-However, it is definitely possible to let both the dimension and $\alpha$ to grow with the sample size with the rate $\alpha = O(\sqrt{\ln n})$.
+However, it is possible to have $\alpha = O(\sqrt{\ln n})$.
 Such slow growth conditions illustrate the potential limitations for the practical estimation of higher order moments. \end{remark}